magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-Even if we reached a decent result, we left some work to be done, namely the deployment of the updated library to [clojars](https://clojars.org/), the community repository for open source Clojure libraries.
+Even if we reached a decent result, we left some work to be done, namely the deployment of the updated library to [clojars](https://clojars.org/), the notorious community repository for open source Clojure libraries.

 ## Introduction